How To Choose The Right Legal Basis For Processing Data

 How should you document your lawful basis for processing?

-You should keep a record of the lawful basis of processing you have relied upon and the justification for this for all the personal data you hold to demonstrate your organization's accountability in protecting personal data.
+You should keep a record of the lawful basis of processing you have relied upon and the justification for this for all the personal data you hold to demonstrate your organisation's accountability in protecting personal data.
 This is where the Privasee platform comes in: it can help you identify the lawful basis for processing whilst also keeping an accurate record of all the personal data you hold by mapping it out and labelling it with the correct legal basis.
 This way, you can set your compliance on autopilot and demonstrate your accountability and transparency to both data subjects and regulatory bodies.

 Disclaimer